Guy Nordenson, PE

 Professor, Structural Engineering and Architecture

-Faculty Associate: Andlinger Center for Energy and the Environment; Department of Civil and Environmental Engineering; Princeton Environmental Institute; University Center for Human Values
+Faculty Associate: Andlinger Center for Energy and the Environment; Department of Civil and Environmental Engineering; High Meadows Environmental Institute; School of Public and International Affairs; and University Center for Human Values

 B.S., Massachusetts Institute of Technology